 The Lifespan RW1000 rowing machine is one of the least expensive magnetic rowers on the market.
-Yet given all the cheap parts it’s built with, is it actually over-priced even for $499?
+Yet despite its low price, it has a lot to offer and is built quite well.

 The specs on the Lifespan RW1000 are: